wballard/starphleet/index.md

 #### ships/
 A directory containing files which identify the ships in the phleet.
 When configured with a proper `<headquarters_git_url>` and `STARPHLEET_PRIVATE_KEY`, each ship will push back its configuration to a file in this folder.
 The name of the file corresponds to the ship's hostname; the file contents contain the IP address to the ship.

 The ships themselves are created from a set of virtual machine images in compatible EC2, VMWare, and VirtualBox format.
 For simplicity, and in the hopes of saving you configuration time, these images are standardized on a single Linux version.
-Some may wish to use different base images - all of starphleet is open, feel free to modify as you see fit.
+Some may wish to use different base images - all of Starphleet is open, feel free to modify as you see fit.

 Each ship in the phleet runs every ordered service.
 This makes things nice and symmetrical, and simplifies scaling.
 Just add more ships if you need more capacity.
 If you need full tilt performance, you can easily make a phleet with just one ordered service at `/`.
 Need a different mixture of services?
 Launch another phleet!